-Concrete Garden Planters & Stepping Stones
+Concrete Garden Projects Planters & Stepping Stones

 Not long ago I saw some very cool, modern concrete planters that I added to my DIY To Do List.
 Not long afterwards the lovely folks over at Timber Press sent me a copy of Concrete Garden Projects: Easy & Inexpensive Containers, Furniture, Water Features & More to review so when I had a crafty friend stop by for a visit + a sunny afternoon, I needed no more hints to dig into some projects.